 Welcome to Poland, a modern and dynamic member of the European Union where education really counts.
 If you wish to learn more about our long and rich tradition of university education, which offers opportunities for young people aspiring to get a European degree recognised throughout the world, I invite you to study in Poland.

 Poland’s university traditions are among the oldest in Europe.
 In 1364, King Casimir the Great established the Cracow Academy, known today as Jagiellonian University.
-At the moment, our higher education system is developing rapidly and Poland is fourth in Europe (after the United Kingdom, Germany and France) in terms of the number of people studying at university.
-The total student population at over 400 university-level schools is almost 2 million.
-Polish universities offer over 200 first-rate fields of study as an integral part of the European Higher Education Area, where the level of tuition fees compares favourably with other EU countries.
+Since the beginning of system transformation our higher education system has been developing rapidly and Poland is fourth in Europe (after the United Kingdom, Germany and France) in terms of the number of people studying at university.
+The total student population at over 400 university-level schools is almost 1,5 million.
+Polish universities offer more than 700 courses in foreign languages as an integral part of the European Higher Education Area, where the level of tuition fees compares favourably with other EU countries.

 Poland plays an active part in the Bologna Process thanks to the introduction of a three-stage education and the European Credit Transfer System.
 Foreigners studying in Poland can easily continue their education elsewhere in the European Union.
 Foreign students coming to Poland can expect an attractive and diversified educational range which meets high European standards - they can study medicine, biotechnology and engineering, but also art and business.
 Their graduation diploma is recognised in Europe and elsewhere.